Elevating and celebrating women and girls in science

 BIO5 also supports female faculty members in their pursuit of scientific discovery and career advancement.

-Dr. Kristen Pogreba-Brown, assistant professor in the College of Public Health, is one example of an accomplished female investigator at BIO5.
+Kristen Pogreba-Brown, assistant professor in the College of Public Health, is one example of an accomplished female investigator at BIO5.
 Through her public health-focused epidemiological studies, she enhances knowledge of how infectious diseases arise, spread, and are affected by current prevention and control methods.
 With help from a BIO5 COVID-19 RAPID seed grant, Pogreba Brown and four other UArizona female faculty members launched CoVHORT – a research study collecting data from patient interviews to better understand the short- and long-term impacts of the pandemic.

-The epidemiologist also joined forces with Dr. Joyce Schroeder, molecular and cellular biology department head and BIO5 member, to design plans for COVID-19 testing, tracing, isolation, and medical care at the university when the pandemic began.
+The epidemiologist also joined forces with Joyce Schroeder, molecular and cellular biology department head and BIO5 member, to design plans for COVID-19 testing, tracing, isolation, and medical care at the university when the pandemic began.
 Their early efforts were essential in optimally resuming in-person university operations, and continue to play a role in the ever-changing, responsive landscape of the university’s COVID-19 response.

 Together, these inspirational students, researchers and mentors bring unique perspectives and prowess to science.
 The BIO5 Institute is proud to empower women and girls of all levels of education and career stages in their pursuit of doing science.